The top 10 athletes of 2024 so far

 Emmanuel Wanyonyi wins the Diamond League final

-The Diamond League final was the last race of a long season.
+The Diamond League final in Brussels was the last race of a long season.
 It was a star-studded field, but the evening was chilly, so really fast times were not to be expected.
 But Wanyonyi seemed intent on winning the evening and finishing his season on a high.

 The pacemaker did a decent job, but Marco Arop followed so eagerly that he passed the pacemaker just before the bell already, in 49.28.
 Arop may have hoped for a repeat of what happened in Silesia, but this time he was unable to run away from the field.
 Instead Wyclife Kinyamal, Djamel Sedjati and Emmanuel Wanyonyi stayed in close contention.